ryanklee/POPSCrmTools/POPSCrmTools/Docs/Sync-CrmSolutionFromSource.md

 schema: 2.0.0
 ---

-# New-CrmSolutionFromSource
+# Sync-CrmSolutionFromSource

 ## SYNOPSIS
-Builds a Solution in a Dynamics Crm org based on a source solution in another org.
+Syncs a Solution in a Dynamics Crm org based on a source solution in another org.

 ## SYNTAX

 ### Cred
 ```
-New-CrmSolutionFromSource [-Credential <PSCredential>] -ConfigFilePath <String> [-GenerateConfig]
+Sync-CrmSolutionFromSource [-Credential <PSCredential>] -ConfigFilePath <String> [-GenerateConfig]
  [<CommonParameters>]
 ```

 ### DiscreteCreds
 ```
-New-CrmSolutionFromSource -UserName <String> -Password <SecureString> -ConfigFilePath <String>
+Sync-CrmSolutionFromSource -UserName <String> -Password <SecureString> -ConfigFilePath <String>
  [-GenerateConfig] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Builds a Solution in a Dynamics Crm org based on a source solution in another org.
+Syncs a Solution in a Dynamics Crm org based on a source solution in another org.

 Necessary parameters read from config file.